PlanetDestroyyer/cnn-from-scratch/README.md

 Epochs: 10

-Final validation accuracy: ≈ 92.8%
+Final Validation Accuracy: ~92.8%

-Test accuracy: ≈ 92.4%
+Test Accuracy: ~92.4%

-Test loss: ≈ 0.23–0.25
+Test Loss: ~0.23–0.25

-Classification report (summary):
+Classification Report Highlights:

 Overall accuracy: 92%

-Most classes have Precision/Recall in the range 0.90–0.99
+Most classes have Precision/Recall ≈ 0.90–0.99

-Class 6 (shirt) has a lower F1-score (~0.78), as it is visually similar to other tops/shirts.
+Class 6 (shirt) has slightly lower F1-score (~0.78), which is expected since it is visually similar to other clothing categories.

 Correctly classified: 9,240 / 10,000